kasperkamperman/MobileCameraTemplate/README.md

 # Mobile (and Desktop) Camera App Template (HTML, CSS, JS and WebRTC)

 **Note: It doesn't seem to work on Mobile Safari iOS 11, although it should.
-Any ideas why not, please let me know** **This WebRTC example works on iOS 11.3: https://webrtc.github.io/samples/src/content/getusermedia/gum/**
+If you have any ideas why not, please let me know.**
+**This WebRTC example works on iOS 11.3: https://webrtc.github.io/samples/src/content/getusermedia/gum/**